Fall 2015 Scholarship Program

 Southwestern sponsors merit awards for named scholars in the National Merit Scholarship program.
 Students must name Southwestern as their first choice university by the National Merit Scholarship Corporation’s published deadline date.

-Music performance awards - starting at $2,000 per year
+Music performance awards - up to $2,500 per year

 FAFSA Deadline: March 1